CUNY-CL/yoyodyne/README.md

     transformer decoder and encoder (by default).
 When using features, the user may wish to specify the number of features attention heads (with `--features_attention_heads`).
--   `transducer`: This is an LSTM decoder with LSTM encoders (by default) and a neural transducer mechanism.
+-   `transducer_gru`: This is an GRU decoder with GRU encoders (by default) and a neural transducer mechanism.
 On model creation, expectation maximization is used to learn a sequence of edit operations, and imitation learning is used to train the model to implement the oracle policy, with roll-in controlled by the `--oracle_factor` flag (default: `1`).
 Since this model assumes monotonic alignment, it may be superior to attentive models when the alignment between input and output is roughly monotonic and when input and output vocabularies overlap significantly.
+-   `transducer_lstm`: This is similar to the `transducer_gru` but instead uses an LSTM decoder and encoder (by default).
 -   `transformer`: This is a transformer decoder with transformer encoders (by default).
 Sinusodial positional encodings and layer normalization are used.
     The user may wish to specify the number of attention heads (with